 Results and StatisticsWe realised some time ago that anyone can design a snazzy website and claim motoring law expertise.
-In fact, many well meaning solicitors truy believe they are knowledgable about motoring law.
-However, very few lawyers invest the time into training and development than the team at Geoffrey Miller Solicitors.
-We are constantly seeking ways to improve our knowledge and strategies and this desire for self and strategy development makes us the best in the business.
+In fact, many well meaning solicitors truly believe they are knowledgable about motoring law.
+However, very few lawyers invest the time into training and development as we do.
+The team at Geoffrey Miller Solicitors is constantly seeking ways to improve our knowledge and strategies and we think it is this desire for self and strategy development that makes us the best in the business.

-The Association of Motor Offence Lawyers (AMOL) was founded in May 2007 by Senior and Managing Partner, Jeanette Miller aka Miss Justice.
+The Association of Motor Offence Lawyers (AMOL) was founded in May 2007 by Managing Director, Jeanette Miller aka Miss Justice and a number of other eminent motoring law solicitors.

 To explain why it is so important for a client to instruct an expert in motor offence law it is helpful to use an analogy of using a GP to perform brain surgery.
 You simply would not even dream of such a thing.
 Many general criminal lawyers are capable of dealing with a very straight forward factual motoring defence but the vast majority of general criminal lawyers do not have the expertise to employ tactics and knowledge we have gained through years of experience.